 PRUDENCE MEANS BEING CAREFUL.
 It means using wisdom, good judgment, and common sense in deciding one’s course of action.
 When the harmful consequences of a plan’s failure would be greater than the helpful consequences of the plan’s success, prudence will say, “Don’t do it.”
 In the game of Russian roulette, for example, a person has a five-out-of-six chance of winning.
 But that sixth chance is so dire that a prudent person would not play the game at all.
 It’s prudence that keeps us from “courting disaster,” as the saying goes.

-Some other less-than-desirable traits often masquerade as prudence, of course.
+Of course, some other less-than-desirable traits often masquerade as prudence.
 “Prudence is no doubt a valuable quality,” wrote Robert Cecil, “but prudence which degenerates into timidity is very seldom the path to safety.”
 So whenever we say we’re being prudent, it’s often worth asking whether we’re being that or just plain timid.